Lawd-STAR/DetStream-Vision-Agents/docs/ai/instructions/ai-tests.md

 Async is automatic, no need to tag that.
 Keep tests short and don't use mocking unless explicitly asked to use mocks.

-This project uses uv to manage Python and its dependencies so when you run tests, make sure to use uv run and not python -m
+This project uses `uv` to manage Python and its dependencies so when you run tests, make sure to use `uv run pytest` and not python -m

 Extend from BaseTest